newenclave/AtomAppGN/README.md

 This application is not making a Garmin device a dosimter.
 It uses an Atom Fast device to read and show the data.

-For more information about AtomFast dosimeters plsease visit the page https://kbradar.org/p223290497-dozimetr-radiatsii-atom.html
+For more information about AtomFast dosimeters plsease visit the page [kbradar.org (en)](https://kbradar.org/a190925-instructions-and-specifications.html) or [kbradar.org (ru)](https://kbradar.org/g4878767-dozimetry-datchiki-detektory)

 ### Compatible devices: